-Imagine feeling empowered instead of helpless against this devastating diagnosis…
+Imagine feeling empowered rather than helpless in the face of this challenging diagnosis...

-Over 26 million Americans are affected by diabetes at an annual cost of over $218 billion per year according to the American Diabetes Association.
-Diabetes disrupts all aspects of our health and metabolism.
-Diabetes increases the risk of cancer, cognitive decline, heart disease, kidney failure, blindness and more.
+Diabetes affects over 26 million Americans, resulting in an annual cost exceeding $218 billion, as reported by the American Diabetes Association.
+This condition disrupts multiple aspects of our health and metabolism, increasing the risk of cancer, cognitive decline, heart disease, kidney failure, blindness, and more.

-• Gestational Diabetes occurs during pregnancy.
-It is a reliable indicator of the genetic predisposition for diabetes and metabolic syndrome.
-By proactively addressing the lifestyle and environmental triggers, we can often avoid ever having diabetes and related diseases.
+Gestational Diabetes occurs during pregnancy and serves as a reliable indicator of the genetic predisposition for diabetes and metabolic syndrome.
+By proactively addressing lifestyle and environmental triggers, we can often prevent the development of diabetes and related diseases.

-When sugar builds up in the bloodstream, it interacts with the proteins of the body and creates compounds called Advanced glycation end products (AGEs).
-They play a fundamental role in aging.
-Advanced glycation end products (AGEs) basically damages the collagen and decrease the elasticity in your body.
-They also deposit on nerve fibers and in small capillaries leading to neuropathy and kidney disease.
+When excess sugar remains in the bloodstream, it interacts with proteins in the body, leading to the formation of compounds known as Advanced Glycation End Products (AGEs).
+AGEs play a significant role in aging, damaging collagen and reducing elasticity.
+They also deposit on nerve fibers and small capillaries, contributing to neuropathy and kidney disease.